 And when it is due to sidespin, it is called spin-induced throw (SIT):

-Many important throw effects are demonstrated in the following videos:
+Many important throw effects and shots are demonstrated in the following videos:

 Examples of how throw can be used to your advantage can be found here: throw shot examples.